Jsfain/SDCard/README.md

  * Below is an example of the initialization steps, similar to that implemented in *SD_TEST.C*.
 This, again, must always be implemented in main() prior to using any other parts of the AVR-SD Card module.

 ### Initialization:
-When writing a program to implement the AVR-SD Card module, the following must occur before anything else:
+When writing a program to implement the SD Card module, the following must occur before anything else:
-  1. Initialize USART0 with ***usart_Init()*** - *Required for any print functions.*
+  1. Initialize USART with ***usart_Init()*** - *Required for any print functions.*
   2. Create an instance of a CTV struct (i.e. (C)ard (T)ype (V)ersion).
   3. Initialize the SD Card into SPI mode by calling ***sd_InitModeSPI(&ctv)*** - Pass a pointer of the CTV instance to the initialization routine, which will set its members to their correct values.
     * The SPI port will be initialized by the  ***spi_MasterInit()*** function which is called from this SD initialization function - *Required for master mode communincation on the SPI port.*